-Tall structures, trees, and other objects, or high terrain on or near airports, may constitute hazards to aircraft.
+Tall structures, trees, other objects, or high terrain on or near airports, may constitute hazards to aircraft.
 Federal regulations establish the criteria for evaluating potential obstructions.
-These regulations require that the FAA be notified of proposals related to the construction of potentially hazardous structures.
-The FAA conducts "aeronautical studies" of proposed projects to determine whether they would pose risks to aircraft, but it does not have the authority to prevent their construction.
-The purpose of ALUC airspace protection policies, together with regulations established by local land use jurisdictions and the state government, is to ensure that hazards to the navigable airspace are avoided.
+These regulations require that the FAA be notified of proposals related to the construction of potentially hazardous structures (see Appendix C).
+The FAA conducts "aeronautical studies" of proposed projects to determine whether they would pose risks to aircraft, but it does not have the authority to prevent their creation.
+The purpose of ALUC airspace protection policies, together with regulations established by local land use jurisdictions and the state government, is to avoid the creation of hazards to the navigable airspace.
 The policies set forth in this section apply to the entire AIA.

-Federal Aviation Regulations (FAR) Part 77, Objects Affecting Navigable Airspace, provides guidance for the height of objects that may affect normal aviation operations (see Appendix C).
+Federal Aviation Regulations (FAR) Part 77, Objects Affecting Navigable Airspace, provides guidance for the height of objects that may affect normal aviation operations.
 The guidance provided by Part 77 is not absolute, however.
-Deviation from the Part 77 standards does not necessarily mean that a safety hazard exists, only that offending objects must be evaluated by the FAA and that mitigation, such as marking or lighting may be required if appropriate.
-Figure 3-4 depicts the Part 77 surfaces in the vicinity of LVK.
+Deviation from the Part 77 standards does not necessarily mean that a proposed object is prohibited from construction, only that the offending object must be evaluated by the FAA and that mitigation, such as marking or lighting may be required.
+Figure 3-5 depicts the Part 77 surfaces in the vicinity of HWD.